-This mental and emotional stress can lead to physical stress.
-Physical stress involves stress on our internal organs – there is nothing in your life that does not have a physical impact on your body.
-All facets of your life are always intertwining.
+Mental and emotional stress can lead to physical stress.
+Physical stress involves stress on our internal organs.
+There is no facet of our lives that does not have a physical impact on our bodies.
+All facets of life are always intertwined and intertwining.
 Regretfully, some of us live with stress like “if we can’t beat ’em, join ’em.”
-Our choice to live with mental and emotional stress like a way of life in our everyday is a default one but one that can always be transformed.
+Our choice to live with mental and emotional stress in our everyday as if it cannot be altered is a default one but one that can always be transformed.
 So please read on.
 Maybe you can apply some of these ways of being easy to transform the stress in your life.

 Easy is confident

-I remember in an interview for a job position once upon a time ago I was asked what 3 things did I think made a top person in that field a top person.
+I remember in a job interview once I was asked what 3 things did I think made a top person in that field a top person.
 The first thing I said was “being easy-going.”

 When someone has nothing to prove to others, when they take competition in stride, and when they don’t feel pressure to be someone they’re not, they are easy about life, and in turn, they are confident.
 You could even say when someone is easy with who they are, they appear to be comfortable in their own skin.
 That’s because they are.
 Easy is the new confidence.